info201a-su23/assignment-01-IlluminationLi/report.md

 **Answer**:

 In my answer above (Q7), I already talked about how it will be interpreted by audience.
 I want to mention the misinterpretation that audience may have.
 Since data visualization can't provide 100% data to its audience.
 Some of the information will be lost (those must be explained by words, such as feelings, things that can't be seen).
 It also means that data visualization may be oversimplification that viewers might oversimplify the complex issues presented in the visualization.
 As a result, it may lead to an incomplete understanding of the whole story.
 Since audience don't know the whole story behind the graphs, it may result in ineffective solutions being proposed.
-For example, police maker may think the reason black children been killed is because there is no enough traffic lights in these blocks without additional words.
+For example, policy maker may think the reason black children been killed is because there is no enough traffic lights in these blocks without additional words.

 **5).How, if at all, does the data visualization represent power or systems?**
 **Answer**: